kitconcept/volto-timeline-block/README.md

 The project is licensed under the MIT license.

-## Credits and Acknowledgements 🙏
+## Credits and acknowledgements 🙏

-Crafted with care by **Generated using [Cookieplone (0.8.3)](https://github.com/plone/cookieplone) and [cookiecutter-plone (1574aa3)](https://github.com/plone/cookiecutter-plone/commit/1574aa3d10ff257b33d59e3fd6f815a163fbfc0f) on 2025-02-06 19:24:15.021648**.
+Generated using [Cookieplone (0.9.10)](https://github.com/plone/cookieplone) and [cookieplone-templates (eae593d)](https://github.com/plone/cookieplone-templates/commit/eae593d854b137cc3ab915e1c638170cbdfb3a78) on 2025-11-24 19:01:21.809430.
 A special thanks to all contributors and supporters!